 Cut And Loop Pile Carpet Combined

-The combination of both the patterns merged into one rug piece is an excellent piece of creative art.
+The combination of the cut loop carpet patterns when merged into one rug piece is an excellent piece of creative art.
 Note how the low and high pile variations in the rug play their magical roles in beautifying the carpet.

-The creativity version of this art is furthermore extending by playing with different types of fibers and colors on them.
+The creativity version of cut and loop carpet art is furthermore extended by playing with different types of fibers and colors on them.
 A few of them are entirely woven in a single material, while some are handwoven in two different materials for each pile(loop and cut).